-The University of Otago is the only university in New Zealand offering bachelors’ degrees in both Microbiology, and Infection and Immunity.
+The University of Otago is the only institution in New Zealand offering bachelor’s degrees in both Microbiology AND Infection and Immunity.
 The courses provide insights into the unseen world of microbes and the immune system, and an understanding of the practical applications arising from their study.

 Microorganisms are everywhere – in our bodies, our food, the air, soil, and water.
 Because they’re everywhere, they’re involved in almost every aspect of our lives.

 They are used in producing foods such as cheese, wine, and beer, as well as many pharmaceutical, chemical and agricultural products.
 They are important for soil fertility and the decomposition of materials but can cause major diseases in humans, animals and plants.

 The harmful effects of some microorganisms link microbiology with immunology.
 Immunologists investigate how we can protect humans and animals from infectious diseases by using vaccines, and the role of the immune system in non-infectious diseases such as cancer.

 There are no first-year papers labelled microbiology or infection and immunity.
 Instead, you take papers relating to the biology of cells and human health that include significant coverage of these subjects.

 You will also take a paper in biological chemistry, so it is helpful to have studied Year 13 Biology and Chemistry.